hannahcode/creature-factory/README.md

 #### Tech Stack

 Creature Factory is a React App with an Express/Node.js server.
 Additional libraries used include: axios, html2canvas, sass, react router dom 6, cors, dotenv, and uuid.
-Creature parts are made entirely of code, by hand, and integrated as React components.
+Creature parts are made of code (svg elements) and integrated as React components.

 #### Development Process